SamWiIIiams/remote-file-browser/DesignDoc.md

 The backend API will receive requests for a directory location from the frontend and return the data in that directory.
 It will also provide authentication capabilities by verifying a user has been authenticated each time they make an API call for new information.

+#### Dependencies

+- jsonwebtoken: for creating and validating tokens issued to users after login

 #### Error handling/test cases

 - gracefully handle errors and return relevant messages to be communicated to the user by the frontend.